 You must follow the guidance in the Enquiry Manual at EM1500 onwards when opening an enquiry into a company tax return.

 You must give the company written notice of intention to enquire.

-The notice must be issued on or before the last date for enquiry.
+The notice must be received by the company on or before the last date for enquiry.
 See COM71005 for more information.

 If the enquiry results from an amendment to the return, the scope of the enquiry is limited to matters relating to or affected by that amendment unless we are still within the time limit to enquire into the original return.

 Otherwise, an enquiry into a return can extend to anything in the return, or anything required to be contained in the return.

 You do not have to give reasons for dissatisfaction with the return and should not do so.

 You cannot open an enquiry if you have already opened and closed an enquiry into that return and have received no new amendment.
 You may still be able to make a discovery assessment or determination for that period.